 DPDK vRouter CPU setup

-When DPDK is used, some CPUs have to be booked for an exclusive use to the DPDK application for packet polling purpose.
+When DPDK is used, some CPUs have to be booked for an exclusive use to the DPDK application for packet polling purpose - Poll Mode Driver (PMD).
 CPU allocation planning is a very important task to be done by the customer architecture team in charge of the virtual infrastructure.

 On each compute node we have to allocate: